1jss/C9-lang/README.md

 #include <stdio.h> // printf
 ```

-Note that C9 can use any C99 compatible libraries.
+C9 can use any C99 compatible libraries.
 Note, however that libraries that are not "header only" requires a different build command.

 ## Pointers (references)
 A pointer is a reference to a variable's address in memory.